Sulforaphane: benefits, dosage, contraindications

 Anticancer

-Sulforaphane acts on several key mechanisms to slow tumor development.
-Firstly, sulforaphane stimulates phase II detoxification enzymes, such as glutathione-S-transferase, which neutralize carcinogens.
-In parallel, it inhibits phase I enzymes, like cytochrome P450, responsible for activating carcinogenic substances.
-These combined effects reduce the exposure of cells to carcinogens.
-Secondly, sulforaphane acts directly on tumor cells by blocking their growth cycle, inhibiting angiogenesis (the formation of new blood vessels feeding the tumor), and limiting metastasis.
+Sulforaphane acts on several key mechanisms to slow the development of tumors.
+First, sulforaphane stimulates phase II detoxification enzymes, such as glutathione S-transferase, which neutralize carcinogens.
+At the same time, it inhibits phase I enzymes, such as cytochrome P450, responsible for activating carcinogenic substances.
+These combined effects reduce cells' exposure to carcinogens.
+Second, sulforaphane acts directly on tumor cells by blocking their growth cycle, inhibiting angiogenesis (formation of new blood vessels that feed the tumor), and limiting metastasis.
 It also induces the death of cancer cells while sparing healthy cells.
-Finally, its antioxidant and anti-inflammatory action protects cells against oxidative damage and chronic inflammation, two processes involved in the initiation and progression of cancer.
-Research also shows that sulforaphane can enhance the efficacy of chemotherapy, such as cisplatin or doxorubicin, while reducing their side effects.
-These multiple actions make sulforaphane a promising ally in the prevention and complementary treatment of cancer.
+Finally, its antioxidant and anti-inflammatory action protects cells against oxidative damage and chronic inflammation, two processes involved in cancer initiation and progression.
+Research also shows that sulforaphane can enhance the effectiveness of chemotherapies, such as cisplatin or doxorubicin, while reducing their side effects.
+These multiple actions make sulforaphane a promising ally in cancer prevention and as a complementary treatment.

 Usages associés